 Changing any pattern that’s not working for you is surprisingly simple, there are only 2 steps:

 - Clarify the pattern you want to change.

-As your yoga therapist, I highly recommend that you identify one very specific pattern to change at a time, like picking up your phone at red lights or procrastinating on a certain task you avoid, or worrying about a particular situation in your life right now.
+As your yoga therapist, I highly recommend that you identify one very specific pattern to change at a time, like picking up your phone at red lights or procrastinating on a certain task you avoid or worrying about a particular situation in your life right now.

 - Take charge of opportunities to choose.

-When the pattern you identified in step 1 is happening, practice taking charge of your brain and deliberately choose to do something different.
+When the pattern you identified in step 1 is happening, practice taking charge of your brain and deliberately choosing to do something different.
 What would otherwise be an automatic pattern is now a chance to create a new pattern one choice at a time.

 Here are some unhelpful patterns and simple positive shifts you can choose to practice:

 - Instead of picking up your phone at a red light, choose to focus on your breath.